Texas Ranger Dress Regulations

 A Professional Lawman

 This refined dress sometimes caused problems.
 Despite the wonders of trains, telegraphs and gas light, Rangers still worked on the frontier.
 In 1896 famed Capt.
 Bill McDonald (above) was hurriedly sent after bank robbers hiding out near Wichita Falls, Texas.
 He arrived by train, and learning that the robbers had fled, he borrowed a horse to trail the bandits.
 Capt.
-McDonald was a skilled horseman, but the 'nag' he rode had a jackhammer gain.
+McDonald was a skilled horseman, but the 'nag' he rode had a jackhammer gait.

 Ranger Company of the 1890s